top of page

 How do I get to camp?

 Fly: The nearest airport is Bradley International Airport.
-We can arrange for rides from these airport.
+We can arrange for rides from these airports.

 Bus: You can take a bus from New York City.
-You will take Greyhound Bus to Northampton Ma.
+You will take a Greyhound Bus to Northampton, MA.

 We work hard to connect staff so that you may travel to camp together.